Bhagalpur: Khanqah-e-Shahbazia

 Founded in 1577 AD, the Khanqah-e-Shahbazia is one of the most revered shrines of Bhagalpur.
-It houses the grave of Maulana Shahbaz, a saint whose 13th-generation descendants still run the place.
-Maulana Shahbaz Rahmatullah is considered one of the 40 Sufi saints sent to spread the message of Allah.
-The Sajjadah Nasheen (direct descendant of the saint) is supposed to spend his life within the confines of the Khanqah and take care of its management, lead prayers and offer spiritual services.
+It houses the grave of Maulana Shahbaz Muhammad, a saint whose 13th-generation descendants still run the place.
+Maulana Shahbaz Muhammad Rahmatullah is considered one of the 40 Sufi saints sent to spread the message of Allah.
+The Sajjadah Nasheen (direct descendant of the saint) is supposed to spend his life within the confines of the Khanqah and take care of its management, lead prayers, and offer spiritual services.
 It is said that they are exempted from appearing in a court of law.

 The Mosque was built by Aurangzeb and was frequently visited by him.
 Every Thursday, visitors assemble at the place to be blessed.
 Most of the visitors are said to be from the eastern parts of India and Bangladesh.
 There is a belief that the water in a pond here has medicinal qualities that can cure illness and snake bites.
-Archeological Survey of India has discovered some ancient manuscripts from the basement of Khanqah e Shahbazia.
+The Archeological Survey of India has discovered some ancient manuscripts from the basement of Khanqah e Shahbazia.

-The Khanqah is also famous for its library, which has a vast collection of Arabic and Persian theological texts, including a copy of the Qur’an transcribed by Murshid Quli Khan, the Nawab of Murshidabad, Bengal.
+The Khanqah is also famous for its library, which has a vast collection of Arabic and Persian theological texts, including a copy of the Qur'an transcribed by Murshid Quli Khan, the Nawab of Murshidabad, Bengal.